 To make results more generalisable, a factorial experimental design involving several different inbred strains can be used without increasing overall animal numbers.
 More information on strains and substrains can be found in Crabbe et al, 1999, Crawley et al, 1997, Festing, 2014.

 Regulators, funders and publishers are pushing researchers, across all stages of the research pipeline, to study both sexes.
 Frequently, the misconception that female mice are intrinsically more variable is used as justification for only including one sex.
 Empirical evidence does not support this view.
-A meta-analysis comparing the variance seen with male and female mice, where mice were tested without control of the oestrus cycle, found that variability was not significantly greater in females for any endpoint but was for males for several traits.
+A meta-analysis comparing the variance seen with male and female mice, where mice were tested without control of the oestrus cycle, found that variability was not significantly greater in females for any endpoint but was in males for several traits.

 When deciding what age of animal to use in an experiment, the biology being studied must be considered.
 Different organs and systems reach developmental maturity at different times and the precise age that is most relevant for the research question needs to be considered carefully.
 For example, using juvenile animals of an Alzheimer’s model could limit the applicability of study results, depending on the Alzheimer’s model used, and whether the study is focused on early- or late-onset Alzheimer’s.
 For more information about how the age of animals can affect results see Jackson et al, 2017.